tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关条款/各省局管要求_intl.md

 1. If the applicant’s in-charge person is not its legal representative, a power of attorney shall be provided.
 2. The access to the website shall not be enabled before the website filing is successfully completed.

-## Filing requirements of Jilin Communications Administration Bureau
+## Filing Requirements of Jilin Communications Administration Bureau
 Individual:
 1. The domain name owner must be the filing applicant.
 Enterprise and Public Institution: